 Treating a traumatic brain injury (TBI) is a complex process.
 Treatment will vary depending on the extent and location of the damage to your brain.

 If you suffered a mild traumatic brain injury, you may not require any immediate treatment other than pain relievers and rest.
 However, even patients with mild TBI should be carefully monitored to check for new developments or worsening symptoms.
-If you suffer complications as a result of brain damage, Kalfus & Nachman can pursue compensation on your behalf to offset the expense you incurred as a result of someone else's negligence.
-Call (800) 361-0430 to discuss your case for free.
+If you suffer complications as a result of brain damage, Kalfus & Nachman PC can pursue compensation on your behalf to offset the expense you incurred as a result of someone else's negligence.

 Brain Injuries: Emergency Care